shaqurola/Instacart_Customer_analysis/README.md

 The dataset can be accessed here https://www.kaggle.com/datasets/psparks/instacart-market-basket-analysis

-The customer dataset was formulated for the purpose of the projects
+The customer dataset was created for the purpose of the projects

 ### Tools ###